Picocrypt/Experiments/README.md

 In main picocrypt, the files are decoded first by assuming the first 128 bytes are correct, and if the auth tag does not match at the end, then run the entire file again but force rs decoding.
-The reason for two passes is that decryption is very slow, and usually not present, so assume the best and go fast.
+The reason for two passes is that decryption is very slow, and usually not needed, so assume the best and go fast.
 This presents a problem for the no-tmp-file design, because I do not want to have to make two passes over the data.
 An alternative option is to read in the first 128 bytes and just re-encode them, seeing if that matches the current 136 bytes.